 Criticisms

-- Colloquial divergence: spoken Arabic dialects simplify the verb paradigm considerably — eliminating the dual, reducing mood contrasts, and simplifying agreement
+- Colloquial divergence: Spoken dialects simplify the verb paradigm considerably — eliminating the dual, reducing mood contrasts, and simplifying agreement.

 Social Media Sentiment